xkeshav/watch/README.md

 A developer friendly utility to watch data/variable runtime which help to debug React code fast( in console or within page)

-This npm package comes with three variation to debug data within react application
+This npm package comes with three variation to debug data within react application on runtime and async data

 1. `<Watch>` component
 2. `watchThis()` method
 3. `<WatchJson>` component

-## Install
+## Installation

 Install `@xkeshav/watch` via yarn or npm